Admission Criteria and Application Materials

 - Complete an "International Degree-Seeking Application for Admission" of the Graduate School of the University of Kansas

 - International applicants are required to submit scores on both the GRE and the Test of English as a Foreign Language (TOEFL) or the Academic Format of the International English Language Testing System (IELTS) administered by the University of Cambridge ESOL Examinations.
 Please see the ETS homepage for testing centers.
-Applicants are expected to score at least 550 on the TOEFL paper based exam (79 on the internet-based exam/ 213 on the computer based exam) or a minimum overall score of 6.5 on the IELTS.
+Applicants are expected to score at least 79 (total) on the internet-based TOEFL or a minimum overall score of 6.5 on the IELTS.

 - International applicants who have earned a baccalaureate degree or higher from an accredited institution of higher education in the U.S. are exempt from having to submit TOEFL and/or IELTS scores to qualify for admission.
 Applicants seeking financial support must still submit TOEFL/IELTS scores.